AlphaJack/toc/README.md

 ## What is it?

-`toc` is a command line utility that generates the table of contents of a file from a special kind of comments.
+`toc` is a [CLI](https://en.wikipedia.org/wiki/Command-line_interface) utility to generates [Table of Contents](https://en.wikipedia.org/wiki/Table_of_contents) of text files.

-Think it as a [`tree`](https://en.wikipedia.org/wiki/Tree_%28command%29) for the contents of a file, instead of a directory.
+It aims to be the [`tree`](https://en.wikipedia.org/wiki/Tree_%28command%29) for the contents of a file, instead of a directory.

+`toc` comes with native support for Markdown, AsciiDoc, reStructuredText, HTML and many more.
+It can support any language through a special kind of comments.[^1]

 ## Why should I use it?

 Few reasons that you may consider:

-- it can make your files understandable in seconds, even if you haven't touched them for a while
+- it can make your files and code base understandable in seconds, to you and others
-- you can jump directly to the section you need to edit, because you know where it's located
+- you can jump directly to the section you need to edit, because you see where it's located
-- it makes you reflect about the structure of your file, making it more logical
+- it makes you reflect about the structure of your file
-- for software developers, it makes your code base more readable to others

 ## How does it work?

+For markup languages such as Markdown, AsciiDoc, reStructuredText and HTML, no changes are needed.
-First, you have to write the comments representing the different sections of a file.
-Second, you run `toc` on that file to turn those comments into a table of contents.
+For other languages (e.g. C), write some comments representing the different sections of a file.[^1] After this, run `toc` on that file to turn those comments into a table of contents.

 Comments are structured in this way:

 ![Syntax of comments used to generate table of contents](https://github.com/AlphaJack/toc/raw/master/images/syntax.webp)

-By running `toc file.c`, you will read the table of contents of that file
+By running `toc file.c`, you will read the table of contents of that file:

 ![Toc generated from syntax comments](https://github.com/AlphaJack/toc/raw/master/images/simple.webp)

-This table of contents of that file can also be embedded in the original file with `toc -f file.c`

-## How can I use it?
+## How can I install it?

 First, you need [Python](https://www.python.org/downloads/) installed in your system.